Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - 16 GB of RAM
 - 500 GB of Storage

+#### Features and Advantages

+For all the details , please refer to the [PaaS SQL - MS SQL Server EE](#sqlserver).

 <a id="graphDB"></a>

 ### PaaS GraphDB

 ![GraphDB client interface](assets/images/extract/media/graphDB.png)

-#### Services Description
+#### Service Description

-The PaaS Graph Database (GraphDB) service is a fully managed, cloud-based graph database platform designed to store, query, and analyze data based on complex relationships and interconnected structures.
+The PaaS Graph Database (GraphDB) service, Neo4j-based, is a fully managed, cloud-based graph database platform designed to store, query, and analyze data based on complex relationships and interconnected structures.
 Unlike traditional relational databases that rely on tables and joins, a GraphDB represents data as nodes (entities) and edges (relationships), allowing for efficient traversal and querying of complex networks — such as social connections, knowledge graphs, fraud detection systems, and recommendation engines.
 As a Platform-as-a-Service (PaaS) offering, the GraphDB service automates all operational tasks, including provisioning, configuration, scaling, patching, backups, and monitoring, enabling developers and data scientists to focus solely on building graph-powered applications without managing the underlying infrastructure.
 The PaaS is intended for organizations and developers that need to manage and query highly connected data with low latency and high flexibility.